chrisculy/rabbi/README.md

 ## Requirements

-- The YouTube video must have captions/subtitles available (either auto-generated or manual)
+- The YouTube video must have English captions/subtitles available (either auto-generated or manual)
-- You need valid API keys for both OpenAI and Google Gemini
+- You need a valid API key for Google Gemini
+- wkhtmltopdf must be installed on your system
-- Internet connection for API calls
+- Internet connection for API calls and transcript retrieval

 ## Troubleshooting

 **Transcript not available:**
-- Ensure the video has captions enabled
+- Ensure the video has English captions enabled
 - Some videos may have captions disabled by the creator

 **API errors:**
-- Verify your API keys are correct in the `.env` file
+- Verify your GEMINI_API_KEY is correct in the `.env` file
-- Check that you have API credits/quota available
+- Check that you have API quota available
 - Ensure you have internet connectivity

 **PDF generation issues:**
+- Verify wkhtmltopdf is installed and accessible
+- On Windows, the script expects wkhtmltopdf at: `C:\Program Files\wkhtmltopdf\bin\wkhtmltopdf.exe`
+- Update the path in [main.py](main.py#L27) if your installation location differs
 - Make sure you have write permissions in the directory
-- Check that the fpdf library is properly installed

 ## Cost Considerations

-- OpenAI API (GPT-4): Approximately $0.01-0.03 per guide
-- Google Gemini API: Has a generous free tier
+- Google Gemini API: Has a generous free tier for personal use
-- Both services charge based on tokens used
+- The API charges based on tokens used (input + output)
+- Typical cost per guide is minimal or free under the free tier limits

 ## License